ustwo/videoplayback-ios/README.md

 It is a swift wrapper around the AVFoundation framework.
 Use it to play remote, or local videos in a simple view or feed.
 Its purpose is to make playing progressive downloads and live streams simpler in your iOS applications

+We also wrote a blog post on VIPER itself here: https://ustwo.com/blog/ins-and-outs-of-viper

 ## Disclaimer:

 This framework is a work in progress.
 Unit tests, VIPE refactoring, and bug fixes are pending.